Senator Donna Nesselbush Sponsored Recently Passed RI Privacy Law

 At Marasco & Nesselbush Law Offices, we are proud of the efforts made by Rhode Island State Senator Donna Nesselbush to protect the rights of the citizens of our state.

 Contact Our New England Lawyers Today

 As one of New England’s most trusted Personal Injury and Social Security Disability law firms, Marasco & Nesselbush provides the experienced and aggressive legal representation you need to ensure your rights are protected.
 Our attorneys apply hard work, intelligence, attention to detail and perseverance to achieve outstanding results for our clients.
-We have offices in the Providence, Warwick, Woonsocket, and Wakefield areas of Rhode Island as well as offices in Connecticut and Massachusetts.
+We have offices in the Providence, Warwick, Woonsocket, and Wakefield areas of Rhode Island as well as office in Connecticut.
 Use our online contact form to schedule a free initial consultation.